Frequently Asked Questions

 The intention behind dolphin-friendly labelling on tuna products is to certify that labelled tuna has not been harvested in a manner that kills or harms dolphins.
 However, dolphin-friendly labelling has no international certification body, and does not go through an independent auditing process.
 Labelling is almost always subject to the laws of the country of origin.
 To find a list of dolphin-safe approved processors, visit the website of the Earth Island Institute’s International Marine Mammal project.

-There are several reasons why open-net farmed salmon is not considered sustainable (please visit Farmed and Dangerous for more information).
+There are several reasons why open-net farmed salmon is not considered sustainable.
 The main concerns are transfer of disease and parasites to wild stocks, pollution and the net loss of protein.
 Penned salmon live at high density that makes them susceptible to disease outbreaks.
-In particular, sea lice, which occur naturally, can achieve high densities on salmon in net cages.
-When wild juvenile salmon pass by these farms, lice are transferred to these young fish that are vulnerable to parasites.
-Some salmon farming companies are investigating the use of closed-containment systems in order to address these harmful impacts on wild salmon stocks, but this work is mostly in its early stages.
-Sustainably farmed SweetSpring Coho comes from a closed-containment operation and is ranked as Best Choice.
+Some salmon farming companies are investigating the use of closed-containment systems in order to address these impacts on wild salmon stocks.
+Sustainably farmed Kuterra Atlantic Salmon comes from a closed-containment operation and is ranked as Best Choice.

-Pollution comes in the forms of fish feces and uneaten food pellets, both of which may be contaminated with drugs and drug residues.
-This waste from the farms is not treated and simply spills through the cages and into the open ocean impacting the health of the surrounding marine ecosystems.
+Pollution comes in the forms of fish feces and uneaten food pellets, both of which may be contaminated with drug residues.
+This waste from the farms is not treated and simply spills through the cages and into the open ocean where it may impact the health of the surrounding marine ecosystems.

 Another ecological concern is the net loss of protein in the production of the fish.
 Salmon need to eat other fish.
-Depending on the region, two to eight kilograms of wild fish are needed to produce one kilogram of farmed salmon.
 The wild fish used for feed comes at the expense of marine food webs—and the people dependent on them—elsewhere in the world.

 There are several additional conservation concerns associated with salmon farming including the effect of escaped farmed salmon and antibiotic use to control disease.